Mehayla/Mehayla/README.md

 - 👋 Hello, I’m Mehayla
 - 🌱 I’m currently expanding my knowedlge and learning with Hackbright!
 - 👀 I have a girlscout patch for Python, HTML, CSS and working on more.
-- ✨ My favorite fact is that we all were made from star dust and that everything in this world is remade.
+- ✨ My favorite fact is that we all were made from star dust and that all matter is just remade into something new.
 - 📫 You can best reach me at my email MehaylaC@gmail.com